-Our Sustainable Farming Initiative (SFI) is a program we use to engage with growers on farms of all sizes and types around the world in order to encourage continual improvement in sustainable farming practices, expand respect for workers' human rights, enhance growers' capabilities, and address risks.
+We engage with growers on farms of all sizes and types around the world in order to encourage continual improvement in sustainable farming practices, expand respect for workers' human rights, enhance growers' capabilities, and address risks.

-The SFI program is comprised of two components:
+Our program is comprised of two components:

-- The SFI Code, which lists PepsiCo’s farm-level sustainable agriculture principles and practices.
+- The Code, which lists PepsiCo’s farm-level sustainable agriculture principles and practices.
 The Code draws from principles of externally recognized agricultural codes, such as those published by the Rainforest Alliance, GlobalG.A.P., Bonsucro, and the Roundtable on Sustainable Palm Oil (RSPO).

-- The SFI Continuous Improvement Process, through which farmers are continually assessed and efforts are taken to drive improvement in sustainable agriculture.
+- The Continuous Improvement Process, through which farmers are continually assessed and efforts are taken to drive improvement in sustainable agriculture.